neonevm/neon-evm.docs/docs/neonpass/transferring_spl_tokens.md

 # Transferring SPL Tokens via Neon Pass

 ## Overview
 This guide provides instructions on how to transfer ERC-20 tokens between Solana and Neon EVM using Neon Pass.
 You can do it in any direction, i.e. transfer tokens from Solana to Neon EVM or withdraw them back.
-However, you need to take into account that a fee will be charged for each transaction in the form of SOL tokens.
+However, you need to keep in mind that each transaction in Neon EVM or Solana will be charged a fee in the form of NEON or SOL tokens, respectively.
+For example, withdrawing tokens from Neon EVM to Solana requires 2 transactions — one for Neon EVM (requires fee in NEON) and another for Solana (requires fee in SOL).
+Therefore, you will have to pay 2 fees.

 Before you start to transfer ERC-20 tokens, you have to fulfill the following requirements:
-  * You should already have accounts in Solana and Neon EVM with balances of the types of tokens that will be transferred.
-In addition, there are enough SOL tokens on the account balance in Solana to pay the fee.
+  * On a source side, you should already have an account with the balance of tokens that will be transferred.
   * Neon Pass uses [Metamask](https://docs.neon-labs.org/docs/glossary#metamask) and [Phantom](https://docs.neon-labs.org/docs/glossary#phantom) — two popular non-custodial browser based wallets.
   * The Neon Pass application is deployed in the browser to which your wallets are attached.